corelayer/netscaleradc-acme-go/README.md

 ### Certificate Authorities

-By default we support both staging and production environments for Let's Encrypt.
+By default, we support both staging and production environments for Let's Encrypt.
 Lens is designed to work with other certificate authorities who provide access through the ACME protocol.

 *If you are a user of other ACME-protocol based services, such as Sectigo, please reach out so we can ensure maximum compatibility!*